Agrata05/Deconstructing-The-Web-Part-2/README.md

 ## What It Does

-When you open the index.html file here, we can see the image which was broken in Part 1 earlier getting displayed.
+When we open the index.html file here, we can see the image which was broken in Part 1 earlier getting displayed.
 Therefore, though HTML defines what content to be shown, some of the resources like images, external fonts etc needs to be present to be able to show/use them.

 ## Screenshot Of The Project